-Paraguay sits landlocked amongst South America's tourist favourites of Brazil, Argentina, and Bolivia, and is unfairly overlooked by visitors except for the most intrepid travellers and eco-tourists.
+Landlocked among South America's tourist favourites of Brazil, Argentina, and Bolivia, Paraguay is unfairly overlooked by all but the most intrepid travellers and eco-tourists.

 A series of dictatorships have marred its progress since Paraguay became a republic in 1811, but more recently the country has enjoyed a period of relatively peaceful democracy and is fairly prosperous thanks to its thriving agricultural economy.

-Those who fly into the capital, Asuncion, will find a large, relaxed city full of Latin American atmosphere and historical interest.
-The city's rich 450-year history is reflected in the downtown architecture, including the Asuncion Cathedral, as well as some modern marvels like the beautiful Lirico Theatre.
+Those who fly into the capital, Asuncion, will find a large, relaxed city with a great Latin American atmosphere and plenty of historical interest.
+The city's rich 450-year history is reflected in the downtown architecture, including the Asuncion Cathedral, as well as some modern marvels such as the beautiful Lirico Theatre.
 In addition, Asuncion boasts a fun nightlife, vast shopping malls, and some excellent hotels and restaurants.

 Rivers are the lifeblood of Paraguay and a scenic cruise from Asuncion to Concepcion is a popular option for tourists.
-Concepcion is a laidback little town about 130 miles (210km) north of the capital, the most notable feature of which is the riverside setting.
+Concepcion is a laidback little town about 130 miles (210km) north of the capital, the most notable feature of which is its riverside setting.

-Paraguay is essentially a travel book still to be written.
-Although tourist amenities may be lacking outside of the capital, those keen on getting off the beaten track in a largely unspoilt South American country will find plenty of charm, unspoilt wilderness, and authentic indigenous culture in Paraguay, making it a rewarding and memorable destination.
+Paraguay is essentially a blank travel book awaiting further chapters.
+Although tourist amenities may be lacking outside of the capital, those keen on getting off the beaten track in a largely unspoilt South American country will find plenty of charm, raw wilderness and authentic indigenous culture in Paraguay, making it a rewarding and memorable destination.